 Don’t Flaunt It

 Whether traveling solo or with friends, women traveling to Mexico should be extra cautious.
-It is best not to wear clothing that is too sexy or provocative out in public.
-Although you may be tempted to answer back (I only know too well!), do not engage with anyone that whistles or catcalls at you.
+My advice for traveling to Mexico is not to wear clothing that is too sexy or provocative out in public.
+Although you may be tempted to answer back (I only know too well!), do not engage with anyone who whistles or catcalls at you.

 Don’t Drink Too Much!